luizpvas/explicit/README.md

 > `put "/customers/:customer_id"` you must call as
 > `fetch(CustomerController::UpdateRequest, { customer_id: 123 })`.

-> Note: Response specs are only verified in test environment with no
+> Note: Response types are only verified in test environment with no
 > performance penalty when running in production.

 <details open>